St Peter’s Basilica is one of the largest churches in the world.

 None of the artwork inside St. Peter’s Basilica is a painting.
 They just appear to be paintings.

-From frescoes in the dome to the huge art hanging on the walls, none of it was painted.
+None of it was painted, from frescoes in the dome to the huge art hanging on the walls.

-All this art is in fact mosaics that have been done with so much elaborate detail and the tesserae (pieces of glass used to make a mosaic) that they appear to be paintings.
+All this art is mosaics done with so much elaborate detail, and the tesserae (pieces of glass used to make a mosaic) appear to be paintings.

 8. Climbing to the top of Michelangelo’s dome isn’t easy